krizdingus/gameboy-cartridge-labels/readme.md

 ## Printing Your Labels

-If you opt not to print these labels yourself, I recommend using the services of **MatthewMods** on Etsy for high-quality prints.
+Assuming you don't have access to a professional printer, I recommend using the services of **MatthewMods** on Etsy for high-quality prints.
 Check out his shop [here](https://www.etsy.com/shop/Matthewmods?ref=krizdingus).

 ## Usage Guidelines